Lipschitz extension theorems with explicit constants: Introduction

 This definition is due to Assouad \cite{assouad--1982}, building on earlier work of Nagata \cite{nagata--1958}.
 Variants of Definition~\ref{def:nagata}, where only small or large scales are considered, are called linearly controlled metric dimension and Higson property, respectively.
 See \cite{buyalo--2007, dranishnikov--2004} for the precise definitions and further properties.

-We remark that a metric space satisfies \(\Nagata(0, c)\) if and only it is \(c\)-uniformly disconnected in the sense of David and Semmes \cite{david--semmes--1997}.
-Moreover, if \(X\) satisfies \(\Nagata(n, c)\) then the topological dimension \(\dim(X)\) of \(X\) is at most \(n\) (see \cite[Theorem~2.2]{lang-schlichenmaier}).
-The smallest integer \(n\geq 0\) such that \(X\) satisfies \(\Nagata(n, c)\) for some \(c\) is denoted by \(\dimN(X)\) and called the Nagata dimension of \(X\).
-The inequality \(\dim(X)\leq \dimN(X)\) is strict in general, as for example \(\dim(\Z)=0\), but \(\dimN(\Z)=1\).
-Examples of metric spaces \(X\) with \(\dimN(X)=\dim(X)\) include compact connected Riemannian manifolds, Euclidean buildings of finite rank, and Carnot groups equipped with the Carnot-Carathéodory distance (see \cite{lang-schlichenmaier, le-donne--2015}).
+The smallest \(n\geq 0\) such that \(X\) satisfies \(\Nagata(n, c)\) for some \(c\) is denoted by \(\dimN(X)\) and called the Nagata dimension of \(X\).
+The topological dimension \(\dim(X)\) of \(X\) is at most \(\dimN(X)\) (see \cite[Theorem~2.2]{lang-schlichenmaier}) and this inequality can be strict in general, as for example \(\dim(\Z)=0\), but \(\dimN(\Z)=1\).
+More dramatically, there are even finitely generated groups which have infinite Nagata dimension (see \cite{dydak-lang--2014}).
+On the other hand, examples of metric spaces \(X\) with \(\dim(X)=\dimN(X)\) include compact connected Riemannian manifolds, Euclidean buildings of finite rank, uniformly disconnected spaces in the sense of David and Semmes, and Carnot groups equipped with the Carnot-Carathéodory distance (see \cite{david--semmes--1997, lang-schlichenmaier, le-donne--2015}).

-A Hadamard manifold is a complete simply connected Riemannian manifolds of non-positive sectional curvature.
+A Hadamard manifold is a complete simply connected Riemannian manifold of non-positive sectional curvature.
 If the sectional curvature of a Hadamard manifold \(M\) is negatively pinched, then \(\dimN(M)=\dim(M)\), see \cite[Theorem 3.7]{lang-schlichenmaier}.
 Moreover, there exits a universal constant \(c\) such that every Hadamard manifold of dimension \(n=2\), \(3\) satisfies \(\Nagata(n, c)\), see \cite[Theorem~5.7.3]{schlichenmaier--2005} and \cite[Theorem 3]{joergensen--2022}.
-We remark that it is an open question whether all Hadamard manifolds have finite Nagata dimension.
+We remark that it is an open question whether all Hadamard manifolds have finite Nagata dimension or not.

 Another important class of examples is obtained by considering minor-closed families of graphs.
 Very recently, building on a breakthrough result of \cite{bonamy2023asymptotic} for the asymptotic dimension, Distel \cite{distel2023proper} and Liu \cite{liu2023assouad} proved the following result.
 Let \(\mathcal{F}\) be a minor-closed family of graphs not containing every finite graph.
 Then there exists \(c=c(\mathcal{F})\) such that every member of \(\mathcal{F}\) satisfies \(\Nagata(2, c)\).
 Here, graphs are metrized in the usual way by equipping them with the shortest-path distance.